Economy of Pakistan: 2000s

-The economic landscape reflected the complexities faced by the population, illustrated by a rise in poverty incidence to 34.5% in 2000–01.
-However, a subsequent decrease to 22.3% in 2005–06 offered a nuanced perspective on the decade's economic trajectory.
+There was rise in poverty incidence to 34.5% in 2000 with a subsequent decrease to 22.3% in 2005.
 The unemployment rate saw fluctuations, rising to 7.8% in 2002 but later declining to 5% by 2008.

-Efforts to enhance education and literacy rates were evident as adult literacy stood at 55% in 2007–08.
-Nevertheless, challenges persisted, and economic crises hit Pakistan in 2008, primarily influenced by the 2008 financial crisis.
-Despite these adversities, economic growth in 2009–2010 reached a respectable 4.1%, with positive contributions from various sectors, including a 2% growth in agriculture, 4.9% growth in industrial output, 4.4% growth in large-scale manufacturing, and a 4.6% expansion in the services sector.
+Efforts to enhance education and literacy rates were evident as adult literacy stood at 55% in 2007.
+Economic crises hit Pakistan in 2008, primarily influenced by the 2008 financial crisis.

+Economic growth in 2009 reached 4.1%, with positive contributions from various sectors, including a 2% growth in agriculture, 4.9% growth in industrial output, 4.4% growth in large-scale manufacturing, and a 4.6% expansion in the services sector.
 By March 2010, public debt had accumulated to Rs.
-8,160 billion, with a total public debt/GDP ratio of 56% and a foreign-currency denominated debt/GDP ratio of 25%.
+8,160 billion, with a total public debt/GDP ratio of 56% and a foreign-currency denominated debt-to-GDP ratio of 25%.
 Amid these economic dynamics, Pakistan underwent a structural transition.

-The GDP share of agriculture declined from 53% in 1947 to 21.2% in 2010, while the GDP share of industry rose from 9.6% in 1949–50 to 25.4% in 2010.
-Additionally, the GDP share of the services sector increased from 37.2% in 1950 to 53.4% in 2010.
-The 2000s encapsulated a multifaceted economic narrative for Pakistan, marked by challenges, crises, and significant structural shifts, reflecting the nation's resilience and adaptability.
+In late 2021, Pakistan entered a severe economic crisis as inflation surged, the rupee plunged in value, gas supplies dried up, foreign reserves declined and debt increased significantly.
+In 2025, Pakistan's economic output was estimated at $410 billion, with a growth rate of about 2.7% and GDP per capita near $1,707 driven by improvements in fiscal discipline, remittance inflows, and external sector performance.
+Remittances from overseas Pakistanis increased by over 31% that year, bolstering foreign exchange reserves and contributing to a current account surplus.

 Data

 Gross domestic product (GDP)

 The table below displays key economic indicators from 1980 to 2025.
-Inflation rates below 5% are highlighted in green.